InFinity54/TFT_DDragon/README.md

 ## Unused contents in this repository
 Because of the presence of all previous sets (which can still be downloaded from Riot Games servers), some contents which became unused in Teamfight Tactics are available in this repository.
 This content can be some deleted elements, or old versions of actual stuff.
 In the repository, you will find :

-- All previous sets of the game (Rise of the Elements)
+- All previous sets of the game (Rise of the Elements, Galaxies)

 ## Additional notes
 There is no additional notes for this repository.